Dynamic framework for edge-connectivity maintenance of simple graphs: Restoration after Edge Addition

-The construction of the sparse certificate relies on the linear-time sparsification method proposed by Nagamochi and Ibaraki~\cite{Nagamochi92}.
-This procedure, formally presented in Algorithm~\ref{algorithm:finding-k-edge-connected-spanning-subgraph}, partitions the edge set $E$ into a sequence of disjoint forests $E_{1}, E_{2}, \dots, E_{|E|}$ through a single traversal of the graph.
-The algorithm maintains a rank $r(v)$ for each vertex $v \in V$, initially set to 0, which tracks the number of forests to which the vertex has been connected.
-In each step, the algorithm selects an \textit{unscanned} vertex $x$ with the maximum rank $r(x)$.
-For every unscanned edge $e=(x,y)$ incident to $x$, the edge is assigned to the forest $E_{r(y)+1}$.
-This assignment is valid because, at the moment of processing, $y$ effectively acts as an isolated vertex relative to the forest $E_{r(y)+1}$, ensuring that adding $e$ does not induce a cycle.
-Following the assignment, the ranks are updated to reflect the increased connectivity: $r(y)$ is incremented by 1, and if $r(x) = r(y)$, then $r(x)$ is also incremented.
-This logic allows the algorithm to determine the smallest index $i$ such that $E_{i} \cup \{e\}$ remains a forest in $O(1)$ time.
-Consequently, the entire sparse certificate is computed in $O(m)$ time, establishing the necessary structural foundation for the subsequent dynamic maintenance.
-We utilize this procedure as a preprocessing stage to generate the initial collection of $k$ spanning forests before handling any dynamic edge addition requests.
+The sparse certificate is constructed using the linear-time sparsification method of Nagamochi and Ibaraki~\cite{Nagamochi92}, presented in Algorithm~\ref{algorithm:finding-k-edge-connected-spanning-subgraph}.
+The procedure partitions $E$ into a sequence of edge-disjoint forests $E_{1}, E_{2},\ldots, E_{|E|}$ in a single pass over the graph.
+Each vertex $v$ maintains a rank $r(v)$, initially set to zero, that tracks the number of forests containing an edge incident to $v$.
+At each step, the algorithm selects an unscanned vertex $x$ with maximum rank and assigns each unscanned edge $e = \{x, y\}$ to forest $E_{r(y)+1}$.
+Since $y$ has no edge in $E_{r(y)+1}$ at the time of processing, this assignment preserves acyclicity.
+Ranks are then updated: $r(x)$ (if $r(x) = r(y)$) and $r(y)$ are incremented.
+Each edge is thus placed into the lowest-index forest that can accept it in $O(1)$ time, yielding an overall running time of $O(m)$.
+We use this procedure as a preprocessing step to construct the sparse certificate before handling dynamic edge additions.